 The Aroona Hut (now a ruin) was built in the 1920’s, and was used by Hans Heysen as a base for his many painting trips to this region.

 Heysen Trail Map Sheet 8

-Aside from the breathtaking high altitude views, my highlight for the day was picking the brains of several trail hikers who were nearing the end of their journey.
-An end-to-end group, run by the Friends of the Heysen Trail, had just arrived at my shady lunch spot puffing and panting, but in a celebratory mood.
-They were just two days from completing the entire trek.
-The relief on their faces was palpable as they marched into camp with their hiking poles held toward the sky.
+Aside from the myriad of breathtaking high-altitude views, my highlight for the day involved picking the brains of several hikers who were nearing the end of their Heysen Trail journey.
+An ‘end-to-end’ group, run by the Friends of the Heysen Trail, had just arrived at my shady lunch spot puffing and panting, but, overwhelmingly, in a celebratory mood.
+They were just two days from completing the entire 1,200-kilometre trek.
+The relief was palpable as they marched into camp with their hiking poles held toward the sky.

-I gathered as much inside information as possible on how to get through the next two months.
-‘Just enjoy the experience’ was the main advice, ‘you’ll probably never get a chance to do it again’.
-Amen!
+I gathered as much insider information as possible, trying to figure out how I would get through the next two months.
+‘Just enjoy the experience’ was the main advice, ‘you’ll probably never get a chance to walk it again’.
+Amen to that!

-A majority of the hikers had walked the trail over the past 6 years.
-To commit to something for this extended period of time is an enormous undertaking.
-I can only imagine the tight-knit bonds this group must have created over this period; an experience completely contrasting to the one I was about to undertake.
+A majority of the hiking party had toiled along the trail over the past 6 years.
+To commit to a monthly-task over such an extended period of time shows enormous dedication.
+I can only imagine the tight-knit bonds this group must have created since 2012; an experience completely contrasting to the one I was about to undertake.
 I felt fleetingly jealous as I finished my canned tuna, hoisted my 95L Black Wolf rucksack over my shoulders and disappeared alone over the nearest hill.
 I had a distinctively different project ahead of me.

 All the details.

 Free + National Parks Pass.